Monthly Archive for July, 2008

 At the opening of the new bridge built over Arugambay….

 “We are disappointed,” a UNP MP told The Sunday Island.
-The international community shouldn’t have contacted the TMVP now in control of the first Eastern Provincial Council, the Batticaloa Municipal Council and all Pradeshiya Sabhas in the Batticaloa District.
+The international community shouldnA?a??a??t have contacted the TMVP now in control of the first Eastern Provincial Council, the Batticaloa Municipal Council and all Pradeshiya Sabhas in the Batticaloa District.
 This would only encourage the Rajapaksas and their newly found ally to step up the combined security forces campaign in the Vanni.

 But Karuna who recently returned after serving a shortened prison term for violating British immigration laws is expected to keep a low profile.